 Despite the importance of understanding these complex systems, current evidence on host-pathogen associations is considerably affected by taxonomic and geographical sampling biases [11,17].
 Curated biodiversity datasets such as the Global Biodiversity Information Facility (GBIF) and resources produced by the International Union for Conservation of Nature (IUCN) suffer from well described spatial and temporal sampling biases [18,19].
-These sampling biases can importantly distort produced species distribution models [20].
-Datasets on host-pathogen associations also can suffer from biases introduced from literature selection criteria and taxonomic discrepancies.
+These data are typically obtained from museum specimen collections and non-governmental organisation surveys.
+These sampling biases can importantly distort produced species distribution models that are used to infer risk of zoonotic disease risk [20].
+Datasets on host-pathogen associations (i.e. CLOVER) also can suffer from biases introduced from literature selection criteria and taxonomic discrepancies resulting in differential likelihood of accurate host-pathogen attribution by host species.
 These biases are important because identification of potential geographic hotspots of zoonotic disease spillover and novel pathogen emergence are often produced from these types of host species distributions and host-pathogen associations [21,22].
 For example, systematically increased sampling, over-representation of certain habitats and clustering around areas of high human population could lead to an apparent association between locations and hazard that is driven by these factors rather than underlying host-pathogen associations [11,23,24].
 Predictions of zoonotic disease spillover and novel zoonotic pathogen emergence must account for these biases to understand the future hazard of zoonotic diseases [22].

 West Africa has been identified as a region at increased risk for rodent-borne zoonotic disease spillover events, the probability of these events are predicted to increase under different projected future land-use change scenarios [4,25].
-Currently within West Africa, rodents are involved in the transmission of multiple endemic zoonoses with large burdens on human health, these pathogens include Lassa fever, Schistosomiasis, Leptospirosis and Toxoplasmosis [26,27].
+Currently within West Africa, some rodent species are known to be involved in the transmission of multiple endemic zoonoses with large burdens on human health, these pathogens include Lassa fever, Schistosomiasis, Leptospirosis and Toxoplasmosis [26,27].
+The presence of other species within shared habitats may mitigate the spread of these pathogens through the “dilution effect”, ongoing loss of biodiversity may further increase the risk to human populations [5].
 Understanding of the distribution of these zoonoses are limited by biases in consolidated datasets.
 Rodent trapping studies provide contextually rich information on when, where and under what conditions rodents were trapped, potentially enriching consolidated datasets [28].
 Studies have been conducted in West Africa to investigate the distribution of rodent species, their species assemblages, the prevalence of endemic zoonoses within rodent hosts (e.g., Lassa fever, Schistosomiasis) and to identify emerging and novel zoonotic pathogens [29–31].
 However, individual level data from these studies have not previously been synthesised for inclusion in assessments of zoonotic disease spillover and novel zoonotic pathogen emergence.

 Here, we synthesise rodent trapping studies conducted across West Africa published between 1964-2022.
 First, we use this dataset to investigate the geographic sampling biases in relation to human population density and land use classification.
 Second, we compare this to curated host datasets (IUCN and GBIF) to understand differences in reported host geographic distributions.
 Third, we compare identified host-pathogen associations with a consolidated dataset (CLOVER) to explore discrepancies in rodent host-pathogen associations and report the proportion of positive assays for pathogens of interest.
 Finally, within our dataset we investigate the spatial extent of current host-pathogen sampling to identify areas of sparse sampling of pathogens within their host ranges.
 We expect that rodent trapping studies provide an important additional source of high-resolution data that can be used to enrich available consolidated datasets to better understand the hazard of zoonotic disease spillover and novel zoonotic pathogen emergence across West Africa.